Sayyaddsameer/Data-Structures-and-Algorithms/README.md

 ## About This Repository

 Welcome.
-This repository is my curated library of Data Structures and Algorithms, built from the `DSA RoadMap`[cite: 1].
+This repository is my curated library of Data Structures and Algorithms, built from the `DSA RoadMap`.
 It serves as a living project dedicated to designing, implementing, and documenting the "blueprints" of efficient software.

 My goal is to build a comprehensive reference that emphasizes code clarity, algorithmic efficiency, and practical application by solving problems from platforms like LeetCode and GeeksforGeeks.